AbbasNdop/Planning/Planning Phase.md

 Planning Phase

 The planning phase involves gathering and preparing the necessary resources for the project.
+- The Resource Group Name: is ReVMspinUpAZ
-The Resource Group Name for this Project will be ReVMspinUpAZ, the Virtual Network name: is VNetVMspinUpAZ and the VM name will be VMspinUpAZ.
+- The virtual Network name: is VNetVMspinUpAZ
+-  The VM name:VMspinUpAZ.
+-  Subnet Name: SubVNetVMspinUpAZ
+-  Firewall Name:  FVMspinUpAZ

      Key steps include:

 A. Network Infrastructure Setup:
    - Create a Virtual Network (VNet) and subnet